Andrew Benintendi Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff ranks second in the league.
+- The Blue Jays pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have the 10th-ranked team ERA across all MLB pitching staffs (3.94).
+- The Blue Jays have the 10th-ranked team ERA among all league pitching staffs (3.94).

-- His last appearance was on Friday against the Boston Red Sox, when the righty went six innings, surrendering four earned runs while allowing five hits.
+- His last time out was on Friday against the Boston Red Sox, when the right-hander tossed six innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.